CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ### **Band Calculator**

 Use the calculator below to simulate how bands are shaped and how liquidity density changes with different parameters.
 By definition the liquidity density will be 100% at band 1.
-Liquidity density increases as band width decreases as more collateral will be spread over a smaller price range.
+Liquidity density increases as band width decreases as the same amount of collateral will be spread over a smaller price range.

 <div class="chart-container">
 <canvas id="ampChart"></canvas>